Changing Education to Teach New Generations

 Education is the fundamental instrument to achieve this because it will be the new generations who will have to lead a globalized, digital, and a rapidly changing future.
 However, is the education system preparing them for the future of work?
 Only 54% of young people think so.
 And employers, for their part, think no differently, often finding that new employees do not have the skills needed to perform their job.
 This is stated in the report "Gen Z is poised to reframe the future, but are business and education ready?".

 A new era needs a new kind of education.
-That's why at The Global American University, Schiller, we are changing the rules of the game to make students the engine of education, adapting to their needs and customizing our programs to the changes in the world.
+That's why at Schiller International University, Schiller, we are changing the rules of the game to make students the engine of education, adapting to their needs and customizing our programs to the changes in the world.

 We Are Changing Education, so You Can Change the World

 Education is the key to ensuring that new generations are prepared to build their future, transforming the world and the reality that surrounds them.
-That is why, at The Global American University, Schiller, we have been changing education to inspire our students to be global citizens, to be the ones who lead and change the world we live in.
+That is why, at Schiller International University, Schiller, we have been changing education to inspire our students to be global citizens, to be the ones who lead and change the world we live in.
 We provide an experiential education, designed to meet the needs (current and future) of the new generations.

 To achieve this, we try to enhance some of the most important social, multicultural, or leadership skills to develop a truly global mindset.
 We give all the necessary tools to grow as professionals and we offer them the opportunity to live and learn about different global markets guaranteeing them all the key elements to lead their future, and to have the tools to ensure they are prepared for the potential challenges of tomorrow.